fniessink/toisto/docs/software.md

 # Software documentation

-## Concepts, labels, and topics
+## Concepts and labels

 Built-in concepts are located in `src/concepts` in the form of JSON files.
-Users can specify which built-in concepts to practice using the `-T/--topic` command-line option. `toisto practice --help` shows the available built-in topics.

 Users can also create their own concept files as long as they comply with the description below and pass them to Toisto using the `-f/--concept-file` command-line option.